Milian0402/codex-idea/README.md

   - keep `AGENTS.md` focused and short (rules/workflows)
   - avoid turning `AGENTS.md` into a large knowledge dump

+11. **Some elegant way to keep on prompting when codex is asking for a bunch of permissions** -I occasionally get blocked by promptign due to codex asks for permissions.
+Sometimes I don't want to auto accept everything but my prompts can get lost or is just annoying

 ## Why this format

 - Capture hypotheses quickly.